1) Seed-dispersal caused land animals by nourishing them.

-Before amphibians evolved about 370-mya (million years ago), seed dispersal was a huge problem for plants.
-Wind and insects are relatively effective for pollination, but not for spreading seeds.
-So before amphibians evolved, many plants could only expand their territory by a few meters a year.
+What did land plants do before amphibians evolved about 370-mya (million years ago)?
+Before then, seed dispersal must have been a huge problem for plants.
+Wind and insects may work for pollination, but not so well for spreading seeds.
+So before amphibians evolved, most plants could only expand their territory by a few meters a year.

-At this time water-born seed dispersal would spread seeds farthest, and this caused nature to favor the plants that would disperse their seeds via waterways.
-This was also the age of cycads, or palm tree like plants, and many cycads still spread their seeds via water, for example the spouted coconut and atap seeds below.
+At this time, water-born seed dispersal would spread seeds farthest.
+This caused nature to favor the plants that would disperse their seeds via waterways.

-Little doubt fish evolved to feed on the nutritious water-borne seeds and spores, which at first had no protection from animal consumption.
-And little doubt the struggle for nutrition drove some fish to begin entering shallower and shallower waters, and then finally on dry land to get more of the nutritious seeds.
+Over time, fish evolved to feed on the nutritious seeds that had evolved to be carried off by fresh water flows.
+And these seeds at first had no protection at all from animal consumption.
+And little doubt, the struggle for nutrition drove some fish to begin entering shallower and shallower waters, and then finally on dry land to get more of the nutritious seeds.

-At some point, a remarkable thing happened.
-Some undigested seeds began passing through this terrestrial fish and onto land, some distance along the river, and far from where the seeds came from.
-Once this seed-dispersal symbiosis evolved, the plants participating in it had an advantage over the rest of the plant species.
-And at the same time, the “land-fish” eating their seeds were spreading the territory of their symbiots, so their food supply was constantly being enlarged by their own feeding.
+At some point, undigested seeds began passing through some terrestrial aquatic creature and onto land, some distance away.
+Then once this seed-dispersal symbiosis evolved, the plants participating in it had an advantage (a seed and territory spreading advantage) over all the other plant species.
+And at the same time, the “land-fish” eating the seeds of these plants were spreading the territory of their symbiots, so their food supply was constantly being enlarged by their own feeding.

-The limiting factor seems to have been the ability of the fish to breathe air and move far from the water in search of seeds.
-And the individual fish that could do this was both best at dispersing seeds, and best and finding ample food.
+The initial limiting factor seems to have been the ability of the fish to breathe air and move far from the water in search of seeds.
+And the individual fish that could do this was both best at finding food and best at dispersing the seeds of its symbiots.
 Thus the benefits of seed spreading favored the fish that could venture farther and farther onto the land to find seeds to eat and spread.
-And this is where the amphibians came from, beginning about 370-mya.
+And this is the evolutionary hurdle that caused the amphibians, beginning about 370-mya.
 This is also where the conifers (pine, juniper, holly), apparently came from, also about 370-mya.
 The timing coincidence is because the two were apparently symbiots.

 2) Seed-spreading caused reptiles by feeding them.
-Seed spreading pulled vertebrate life far from the water by feeding it.
+Seed spreading pulled tetrapod (4-leg) life far from the water by feeding it.

-Some experts think the first proto-cycads began around 325-mya, although some experts with a stricter definition of a cycad think that it was as late as 280-mya.
+Some experts think the first proto-cycads began around 325-mya, although some experts with a stricter definition of what a cycad is think that it was as late as 280-mya.
 Thus due to timing, it appears that the fruiting cycads were the main symbiot of the first non-amphibious reptiles.
-Thus it appears that seed dispersal also pulled animal life away from the water and caused the reptiles.
+Thus it appears that seed dispersal not only pulled animal life from the water causing the amphibians, but it also pulled animal life away from the water causing the reptiles.

 3) Seed spreading caused plants to offer fruit

-After some time, the plants began helping their symbiots (and the survival of their own seeds) by providing fruit nutrition outside the seed itself.
+After some time, the plants began helping their symbiots (and the dispersal of their own seeds) by providing fruit nutrition outside the seed itself.
 This is why we have fruits of two parts.
-One is tasty, soft, sweet fruit, and the other is the hard inedible part, like with an avocado, peach or mango.
+One part is tasty, soft, sweet fruit, and the other is the hard inedible seed, like with an avocado, peach or mango.
 The delicious edible fruit evolved as the symbiot-helping bribe.
 The hard inedible seed evolved as the part to pass through the digestive tract of the symbiot.

 This fruit bribery is what the angiosperm plants (the flowering and fruiting plants) evolved for.
 And we do find fossilized angiosperm-like pollen from about 245-mya.
 And while the first dinosaur fossils officially come from about 225-mya, their proto-dinosaur ancestors could have easily been angiosperm symbiots say 20-million years earlier.

 The arms race of the plants (to spread their seeds farthest) led them to give all they could to their most beneficial seed spreading animal symbiots (as we see in the hugely nutritious durian above).
 Thus the benefit of terrestrial seed spreading caused the plants to draw the fish out of the water by nourishing them.
-Also, in a similar way, seed spreading caused the plants to draw the animals into the treetops for reasons that we will get to next.
+Then seed spreading pulled the tetrapods (4-legged animals) far from the water.
+Then, in a similar way, seed spreading caused the plants to draw the animals into the treetops for reasons that we will get to next.

 4) Seed-spreading caused dinosaurs to be big